-Field Experience and Seminar are offered in the spring and summer semesters.
-Field Experience if graded S/U. You will register for a minimum of eight (8) semester hours for field experience and complete 400 clock hours in your field placement.
-If you are completing field in the spring semester, this averages out to 26-27 hours per week over the semester.
-If you complete field experience in the summer (mid-May through August, 12-weeks) you will be in field placement for 33-34 hours per week.
+BA Generalist Practicum Experience and Seminar are offered in the spring and summer semesters.
+BA Generalist Practicum is graded S/U. You will register for a minimum of eight (8) semester hours for practicum experience and complete 400 clock hours in your practicum placement.
+If you are completing practicum in the spring semester, this averages out to 26-27 hours per week over the semester.
+If you complete practicum experience in the summer (mid-May through August, 12-weeks) you will be in practicum placement for 33-34 hours per week.
 Total hours for the term are more important than the weekly hours since as your weekly hours may vary according to activities and learning opportunities in the agency or community.
 You must make up any time missed because of agency holiday(s), planned vacation and/or illness, etc..
-Make-up time is negotiated between the you and your field field instructor.
+Make-up time is negotiated between the you and your practicum instructor.

-You can register for additional semester hours (up to 11) with advisor and Field Director approval.
+You can register for additional semester hours (up to 11) with advisor and Practicum Education Director approval.
 Each additional semester hour requires you to complete an additional 50 clock hours (11 semester hours = 550 hours) in the spring semester.